 Dominant Lick 2 – F7

-Pat used repeated licks to build energy, especially in the drums, and while it may be cliche now, this is still a classic lick that’s worth adding to your vocabulary.
+Pat used repeated licks to build energy, especially in the drums, and while it may be a cliche now, this is still a classic lick that’s worth adding to your vocabulary.

 Listen & Play Along